 An insurance company supervised by FINMA can opt to surrender its licence at any time.
 This does not mean, however, that it is automatically released from supervision.
-FINMA remains tasked with protecting the interests of insured persons, also during the winding-up phase.
+FINMA remains in charge of protecting the interests of insured persons, also during the run-off phase.

-The procedure for surrendering a licence is regulated in Article 60 of the Insurance Supervision Act (ISA).
+The procedure for surrendering a licence until release from supervision is regulated in Article 60 of the Insurance Supervision Act (ISA).
 The insurance company must submit a run-off plan to FINMA for approval on surrendering its licence.
 The run-off plan must contain information about:

 An insurance company which has surrendered its licence is prohibited from writing new insurance business in the relevant insurance sectors.
-Neither the terms nor the scope of pre-existing insurance contracts may be extended.
-Only when a company has met all its obligations under supervisory law will it be released from supervision.
-Any sureties provided will be returned to it at that point.
+Neither the terms nor the scope of existing insurance contracts may be extended.